 Anyway, back to my overall thoughts on Oahu.
 I think it has a little bit of everything and is the perfect “starter” Hawaiian island for people like us who had never been before and weren’t really sure what exactly to expect.
 If you want a resort feel, you can get that on Oahu.
 If you want a more rustic, jungle vibe, you can get that there too!
 No Jimmy John’s though.
 You’ll have to stay home for that, unfortunately.

 Here’s where I start what you really came to this post for…the photos!
 And the trip recap!!
-I took a mixture of digital photos, phone photos, movie clips (you can see the movie I made here), and film photos, which I haven’t gotten back yet (turns out, you have to mail your film photos to get them scanned!).
+I took a mixture of digital photos, phone photos, movie clips, and film photos, which I haven’t gotten back yet (turns out, you have to mail your film photos to get them scanned!).
 I’ll just have to share the film photos another time…don’t have to give me too much of an excuse to talk more about Hawaii!!!